PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 #### UX Rule

 - When multiple values are selected, shows proper name in this field.
 For e.g Suppose user selects 2 values `Semi-Annual` & `Yearly`, `Repeats on` field shows `2 Options`.

+### Include Tax Component

+Toggle switch.
+Default value is `ON`.
+If it is ON, shows the systematic tasks for the tax component.
+If it is OFF, doesn't shows systematic tasks of Tax Component.